fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Allah created angels from nur (luminous light).

-One of the Islamic major characteristic of angels their lack of bodily desires; they never get tired, do not eat or drink, and have no anger.
+One of the Islamic major characteristic of angels their lack of bodily desires: they never get tired, do not eat or drink, and have no anger.
 As with other monotheistic religions, angels are characteristics of their purity and obedience to God.
 They have different roles, including their praise of God, interacting with humans in ordinary life, defending against devils and carrying on natural phenomena.
 Islam acknowledges the concept of angels both as anthropomorphic creatures with wings and abstract forces advising good.
 Belief in angels is one of the main articles of faith in Islam.

 ### Jibril